mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/worker-create.rst

 So the daily budget is::

-    worker_budget*24 = 1340913100 * 24 = 32181914400 (or 321,8191.44 BTS)
+    worker_budget*24 = 1340913100 * 24 = 32181914400 (or 321,8191.44 DNA)

-There is currently a maximum daily worker pay of 500k BTS, and this can be found using the `get_global_properties` command in the cli_wallet.
+There is currently a maximum daily worker pay of 500k DNA, and this can be found using the `get_global_properties` command in the cli_wallet.

 -----------------